numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 labs using Fortran, but those days are long gone.

-In addition, there is some precedence for adding an infix operator to handle a somewhat specialized arithmetic operation: "floor division" (``//``), like the bitwise operators, is very useful under certain circumstances when performing exact calculations on discrete values, but it seems likely that there are many Python programmers who have never had reason to use ``//``.  ``@`` is no more niche than ``//``.
+In addition, there is some precedence for adding an infix operator to handle a somewhat specialized arithmetic operation: the floor division operator ``//``, like the bitwise operators, is very useful under certain circumstances when performing exact calculations on discrete values.
+But it seems likely that there are many Python programmers who have never had reason to use ``//`` (or, for that matter, the bitwise operators).  ``@`` is no more niche than ``//``.

 So ``@`` is good for matrix formulas, but how common are those really?